Port of Colombo: Expansion

-In 2008, the port commenced a large-scale expansion project at a cost of US$1.2 billion, which is expected to dramatically increase the port's capacity and capabilities.
+In 2008, the port commenced a large-scale expansion project at a cost of US$1.2 billion to dramatically increase the port's capacity and capabilities.
 The project, which was headed by the Sri Lanka Ports Authority and built by the Hyundai Engineering and Construction Company, was completed by 11 April 2012.

 The expansion project consisted of four new terminals that are 1,200 m in length and can accommodate three berths each, alongside a depth of 18 m (which can be deepened to 23 m).
 The channel width of the harbour is to be 560 m and depth of 20 m, with harbour basin depth of 18 m and a 600 m turning circle.
 It increases the annual container handling capacity from four million TEUs to approximately twelve million TEUs.
 It is also able to accommodate larger container vessels, carrying around 22,000 TEUs.

 The first terminal was awarded to the China Merchants Holdings (International) - Aitken Spence consortium on 16 September 2010.
 The new terminal is planned to be operational by first quarter 2013.

 Colombo South Container Terminal CICT

 The 2.4 million TEU capacity Colombo South Container Terminal, the first terminal under new expansion in the Port of Colombo is built by Colombo International Container Terminals Ltd., (CICT), a joint venture company between China Merchants Holdings (International) Co., Ltd. (CMHI) and the Sri Lanka Ports Authority (SLPA).
 It is developing the new port under a 35-year build, operate, and transfer agreement with the SLPA.

-Commenced construction in December 2011, the first "pace" was ceremonially opened for traffic on 8 August 2013, making the Colombo Port complex one of the biggest in the world.
+Commenced construction in December 2011, the first "phase" was ceremonially opened for traffic on 8 August 2013, making the Colombo Port complex one of the biggest in the world.

 The total length of the new breakwater is 6830 m, with a berth depth of 18 m.